KTRX

-KTRX (92.7 FM) is a radio station in Dickson, Oklahoma, serving the Lake Texoma region with an adult top 40 format.
+KTRX (92.7 FM) is a radio station in Dickson, Oklahoma, serving the Lake Texoma region with a Top 40 format.
 The station is owned by Stephens Media Group.

 History

 The station signed on in June 2001 with a classic rock format.
 By May 17, 2022, KTRX had evolved to an active rock format; at 12 p.m. that day, the station began stunting with song excerpts featuring the word "star" ahead of an announcement to be made at 6 a.m. on May 18.
 At that time, the station flipped to an adult top 40 format as "Star 92.7", with the first song being "Counting Stars" by OneRepublic.